xvacode/xVA/README.md

 Calculates a number of valuation adjustments including CVA, DVA, FBA, FCA, MVA and KVA.

 A two-way margin agreement has been implemented.

-For the KVA calculation three regulatory frameworks are supported: CEM, (simplified) SA-CCR, OEM
+For the KVA calculation three regulatory frameworks are supported: CEM, (simplified) SA-CCR, OEM and IMM.
-	and IMM

 The probability of default is implied through the credit spreads curve.
-Currently, only IRSwaps are supported.
+The package supports an exposure calculation based on SA-CCR which includes several trade types and a simulated path which is currently available only for IRSwaps.

+The latest regulatory capital charge methodologies have been implementing including BA-CVA & SA-CVA.

-If you want to become a contributor to the project or use this code for commercial purposes or for any other queries please contact us at info@openriskcalculator.com or visit our website www.openriskcalculator.com
+If you want to become a contributor to the project or use this code for commercial purposes or for any other queries please contact us at info@openriskcalculator.com

 # Donate